Mathematics

 Why study Mathematics at City?

-The aim of the mathematics department is to inspire confidence and encourage risk taking by building upon the natural mathematical abilities of our students.
+The aim of the mathematics department is to inspire confidence and encourage risk taking by building upon the strong mathematical abilities of our students.
 Mathematics has a high profile at City.
-Pupils are nurtured in their enthusiasm for mathematics and given every opportunity to flourish.
+Students are nurtured in their enthusiasm for mathematics and given every opportunity to flourish.

-Pupils are encouraged to talk about mathematics and actively participate in their learning by taking part in UKMT National Mathematics Challenges, Mathematics Olympiads and the House Mathematics Challenge.
-They are inspired by a dedicated team who are committed to providing excellent opportunities for learning and support, enabling the pupils to realise their full potential.
-We are delighted with the results the girls at City achieve, and the fact that over 70% of pupils continue to study mathematics in the sixth form is indicative of their success.
+Students are encouraged to talk about mathematics and actively participate in their learning by taking part in UKMT Mathematical Challenges, Mathematical Olympiads and the House Mathematics Challenge.
+They are inspired by a dedicated team who are committed to providing excellent opportunities for learning and support, enabling the students to realise their full potential.
+We are delighted with the results the students at City achieve, and the fact that over 70% of students continue to study mathematics in the sixth form is indicative of their success.

 Our Staff